Dacryostenosis

 View Patient Education

 Nasolacrimal obstruction may be congenital or acquired.
-One cause of congenital obstruction is inadequate development of any part of the nasolacrimal ducts.
+The cause of congenital obstruction is inadequate development of any part of the nasolacrimal ducts.
 Typically, a membrane at the distal end of the nasolacrimal duct persists (valve of Hasner).
-There is tearing and purulent discharge; the condition may manifest as chronic conjunctivitis, usually beginning after the age of 2 weeks (most often at age 3 to 12 weeks).
+There is tearing and purulent discharge; the condition may manifest as chronic conjunctivitis, usually beginning by the age of 4 weeks (1).

-There are many causes of acquired nasolacrimal duct obstruction.
-The cause is most often age-related stenosis of the nasolacrimal duct.
-Other causes include past nasal or facial bone fractures and sinus surgery, which disrupt the nasolacrimal duct; inflammatory diseases (eg, sarcoidosis, granulomatosis with polyangiitis [formerly Wegener granulomatosis]); tumor (eg, maxillary and ethmoid sinus tumors); and dacryolith.
+There are many causes of acquired nasolacrimal duct obstruction (2, 3).
+Some causes include past nasal or facial bone fractures and sinus surgery, which disrupt the nasolacrimal duct; chronic or recurrent conjunctivitis, inflammatory diseases (eg, sarcoidosis, granulomatosis with polyangiitis; tumor (eg, maxillary and ethmoid sinus tumors); and dacryolith.

 Diagnosis of Dacryostenosis